PouryaMansouri/maktab98GroupProject/README.md

 🏆 **Achievements:** A polished, interactive, and user-friendly web application.

-🎁 **Incentives:** The admiration of your peers, a fully developed project to add to your portfolio, and test coverage of at least 95%.
+🎁 **Incentives:** The admiration of your peers, a fully developed project to add to your portfolio.

 🚀 **Deliverables:** A complete, fully functional, and responsive web application.

-### Section 4: Testing, Analytics Feature, Documentation (100 points)
+### Section 4: Testing, Documentation (100 points)

-#### Manager's Dashboard: Analytics and Reports 📈 (40 points)
+#### Final Features 🌟 (40 points)

-- Implement an analytics dashboard for the manager view that displays key sales metrics and trends.
+- Implement Django Generic Views.
+- Add statistics and insights for the manager.
+- Implement manager-specific features using Django permissions in views and templates.
-- Enable the manager to generate and download detailed sales reports.
+- Improve the user interface and user experience.
-- The analytics feature should provide insights into the most popular cafe items, peak business hours, and customer demographic data.

 #### Testing 🧪 (40 points)